rachel170/tp/docs/UserGuide.md

 Format: `endReview`

-Example Usage: <br>
+Outcome Expected: <br>
-User has reached the end of the review session and entered the `endReview` command. <br>
+1. User has reached the end of the review session and entered the `endReview` command. <br>
 ![End of Review Window](images/UG_EndOfReview.png)

-Outcome Expected: <br>
-Review Window closes, and you are returned to the **Card Mode** you started the review session from. <br>
+1. Review Window closes, and you are returned to the **Card Mode** you started the review session from. <br>
 ![Return to Main Window](images/UG_ReturnToCardMode.png)

 --------------------------------------------------------------------------------------------------------------------